jamestiotio/dbsys/project/lab1.md

 ### 3.2.
 Grading

 We will compile and run your code again **our** system test suite.
 These tests will be a superset of the tests we have provided.
-Before handing in your code, you should make sure it produces no errors (passes all of the tests) from both  <tt>ant test</tt> and <tt>ant systemtest</tt>.
+Before handing in your code, you should make sure it produces no errors (passes all of the tests) by running <tt>ant runtest -Dtest=testname</tt> and <tt>ant runsystest -Dtest=testname</tt> on all of the tests whose name ('testname') appears in the text of this .md file.